Arc0re/SAR/README.txt

 Shared/dynamic library, a set of functions to render character based tiles (like Dwarf Fortress', by the way its tilesets (.png) should be fully compatible).

+You will need the SDL2 on your system to use that.
+(You need the SDL.dll, SDL_image.dll, and to link against the static library
+SDL_main.
+You will also need the SDL headers, of course.

 ** THE .PNG FILE IN THE TESTS/ FOLDER IS FULLY USABLE.
 ALSO LOOK FOR ANY DWARF FORTRESS TILESET .PNG **

 ** THIS IS MOSTLY OLD MESSY CODE, RIPPED OFF A GAME I WAS MAKING.
 DON'T EXPECT IT TO LOOK GOOD, IT JUST WORKS. **